marcosallandaluz/inout_finance/README.md

 ### Obs

-- Scheema do banco está no codigo.
+- Scheema do banco está no codigo createdb.py.